Imhaet/Debian11/README.md

 To install Atom on Debian now that apt-key is deprecated, and have to manage keyring files in tusted.gpg.d instead, the following intructions are a bit different than the ones on Atom's webpage.

-* First create a new directory to store local keys, it is important to separate them from the keys trusted by apt (ie. /etc/apt/trusted.gpg.d).
+* First create a new directory to store local keys, it is important to separate them from the keys trusted by apt (ie. /etc/apt/trusted.gpg.d):
 ```
 :# mkdir /etc/apt/local.trusted.gpg.d
 ```
-* Download current key in base64 format (ascii-armored).
+* Download current key in base64 format (ascii-armored):
 ```
 :# wget -qO /etc/apt/local.trusted.gpg.d/atom-archive-keyring.asc https://packagecloud.io/AtomEditor/atom/gpgkey
 ```
-* Export the armored key to a binary gpg file format.
+* Export the armored key to a binary gpg file format:
 ```
-:# cat /etc/apt/local.trusted.gpg.d/atom-archive-keyring.asc | sudo gpg --dearmor --output /etc/apt/local.trusted.gpg.d/atom-archive-keyring.asc
+:$ cat /etc/apt/local.trusted.gpg.d/atom-archive-keyring.asc | sudo gpg --dearmor --output /etc/apt/local.trusted.gpg.d/atom-archive-keyring.asc
 ```
-* Add the credentials to the sources.list; this is similar as the previous instructions, except for the new option signed-by which references the key.
+* Add the credentials to the sources.list; this is similar as the previous instructions, except for the new option signed-by which references the key:
 ```
 :# sh -c 'echo "deb [arch=amd64 signed-by=/etc/apt/local.trusted.gpg.d/atom-archive-keyring.gpg] https://packagecloud.io/AtomEditor/atom/any/ any main" > /etc/apt/sources.list.d/atom.list'
 ```
-* Run `apt update` for the changes to take effect.
+* Run `apt update` for the changes to take effect:
 ```
 :# apt update
 ```
-* You can now install Atom using `apt`:
+* You can now install Atom:
 ```
 ~ INSTALL ATOM ~
 :# apt install atom